K-12 Tuition Free Public School

-Kim joins SCVi for the 2013-2014 school year from the Palmdale School District, where she worked from 1992 to 2013.
+Kim joined SCVi for the 2013-2014 school year from the Palmdale School District, where she worked from 1992 to 2013.
 She was a teacher, curriculum resource teacher, assistant principal at both elementary and middle school levels, and a principal at both elementary and middle school levels.
 Born in Long Beach, California, and raised in Saugus, Kim is married with a son, daughter, and four grandchildren.
 She received her AA in social science from College of the Canyons, BA in liberal studies with a concentration in child development from CSU Stanislaus, and MA in educational administration from CSU Bakersfield.
-Kim has heard great things about SCVi and is excited to be a member of the team.
-She looks forward to meeting and getting to know SCVi's students, parents, and staff members.
+Kim is excited to be a member of SCVi's team.
+She appreciates getting to know SCVi's students, parents, and staff members.

 Home Study Director